Terms that a Buyer of Business Telephone Systems Should

 O.E.M.

-prescribed test procedure whose successful completion is normally required
+prescribed test procedure whose successful completion is normally required for

 Dial Tone

 The tone that is heard when accessing an outside line.
-The same tone
+The same tone you hear

-you hear from your home phone.
+from your home phone.

 DID